apace100/origins-docs/docs/power_types/modify_fluid_render.md

 [Power Type](../power_types.md)

-Modifies how a fluid would look like to the entity.
+Modifies how a fluid would look like to the entity that has the power.

 Type ID: `origins:modify_fluid_render`